hkurokawa/code-review-as-journey/presentation.md

 ---
 # 3rd party libraries

-- Is trusty?
+- Is it trusty?
-- Is maintained well?
+- Is it maintained well?
 - Is there better alternatives?

 ^